lseelenbinder/armsim/JOURNAL.md

 1. Build Instruction Decode and Execution Pathway (Time: 6 hours)
   - Notes:
-    - I needed to build a system by which I could take arbitrary instructions and narrow them down quickly and effciently.
+    - I needed to build a system by which I could take arbitrary instructions and narrow them down quickly and efficiently.
 I ended up building a solution based on a BaseInstruction class and general classes for each type of instruction.
 By also including a BarrelShifter class, I made handling of operand2s very simple.
     - I found Go's interfaces very intuitive and good for the system I ended up building.
     - Building the BarrelShifter class was difficult, but not nearly as difficult as I expected.